Coping With the Loss of a Loved One to Mesothelioma

 When someone you love passes away, it often means others in your family or circle of friends may also be grieving.
 You may find yourself trying to support others while you are grieving yourself.
 It is important to show others you are there for them during a difficult time.

-Accepting all feelings.
-Acknowledging grief reactions lets the person known the emotions are natural and necessary.
+- Accepting all feelings.
+Acknowledging grief reactions lets the person know the emotions are natural and necessary.
 You should never pass judgment on how well a person is coping with a loss.

 Although advice and sentiments are sometimes warranted, you should err on the side of caution and avoid using clichés at all costs.